Max Muncy Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Reds pitching staff ranks 19th in MLB.
+- The 8.5 strikeouts per nine innings put together by the Reds pitching staff ranks 20th in MLB.

-- The Reds have the 25th-ranked team ERA among all league pitching staffs (4.69).
+- The Reds' 4.69 team ERA ranks 25th among all league pitching staffs.

-- Reds pitchers combine to give up 138 total home runs at a clip of 1.3 per game (fifth-most in baseball).
+- Reds pitchers combine to give up the fifth-most home runs in baseball (138 total, 1.3 per game).

-- The left-hander last pitched on Saturday against the Arizona Diamondbacks, when he threw six innings, allowing one earned run while giving up three hits.
+- In his last time out on Sunday, the right-hander threw four innings against the Arizona Diamondbacks, allowing three earned runs while surrendering eight hits.

-- The 25-year-old has put together a 4.45 ERA and 7.1 strikeouts per nine innings across 12 games this season, while allowing a batting average of .233 to opposing hitters.
+- The 29-year-old has amassed an ERA of 7.20, with 7.3 strikeouts per nine innings, in 17 games this season.
+Opponents have a .319 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.